YTG1234/fabricversions/README.md

 ### RHEL/SUSE
 A `.rpm` package is coming soon.

-### Other Linux Distributions or macOS
+### Building From Source
-- Download and install the latest [Swift toolchain](https://swift.org/download) (Arch users: Use [swift-bin](https://aur.archlinux.org/packages/swift-bin)<sup>AUR</sup>.
-Ubuntu and RHEL based users: Download from the official site).
+- Download and install the latest
+Arch users: Use [swift-bin](https://aur.archlinux.org/packages/swift-bin)<sup>AUR</sup>.
+Debian and RHEL based users: Download from the [official site](https://swift.org/download).
+macOS users: Install Xcode because for some reason the Swift package manager doesn't work without Xcode installed.
+Other OSs: Figure it out.

-- Run the following commands
+- Run the following commands (requires a Make implementation such as GNU Make)
 ```shell
 $ git clone https://github.com/YTG1234/fabricversions
 $ cd fabricversions